-- e) Even if revenues from public lands go to districts, there might be funding problems in connection land management program at district level.
+However, disputants would be primarily individuals and clan groups, and disputes is most distances would be of personal character and not directed at TTPI administration. e) Even if revenues from public lands go to districts, there might be funding problems in connection land management program at district level.
 Possibly this could be taken care of by diverting funds from TTPI central administration to districts.

-Transfer of lands to districts would result in sharp reduction funding and personnel requirements at central level. - f) Transfer of lands possibly could lead to further pressures for increased district autonomy in other functional areas, and erosion central government authority. - existing leases expire, mainly in connection with lands presently leased either by Micronesians from other districts in any given district (e.g. Palauans in the Marianas), and lands leased by U.S. business (e.g. Dillingham and Van Camp in Palau).
-Either rent-goughing or eviction are distinct possibilities. - 10.
-Advantages to Transfer Following appear to be major advantages. - a) Transfer of public lands to districts is virtually inevitable in any event---this clearly would be part of any constitutional arrangement following termination of trusteeship agreement.
+Transfer of lands to districts would result in sharp reduction funding and personnel requirements at central level.

+f) Transfer of lands possibly could lead to further pressure: for increased district autonomy in other functional areas, and erosion central government authority.

+a substantiation and a substantiation of the substantiation of the substantiation of the substantiation of the g) There could be serious problems in several districts when existing leases expire, mainly in connection with lands presently leased either by Micronesians from other districts in any given district (e.g. Palauans in the Marianas), and lands leased by U.S. business (e.g. Dillingham and Van Camp in Palau).
+Either rent-goughing or eviction are distinct possibilities.

+10. Advantages to Transfer Following appear to be major advantages.

-Consequently, any disadvantages to such a transfer might be softened by early implementation during transitional period to self-government.
-Put another way, districts could go through "teething" period while certain restraining and moderating influences and controls would still be operative as part of our administrative presence.
-Prestricts, during "teething" period would be assured of granter range of technical and other guidance and assistance than would be the case after termination of trusteeship agreement.
+a) Transfer of public langs to districts is virtually inevitable in any event---this clearly would be part of any constitutional arrangement following termination of trusteeship agreement.
+Consequently, any disadvantages to such a transfer might-be----softened by early implementation during transitional period to self-government.
+Put another way, districts could go through "teething" period while certain restraining and moderating; intluences and controls would still be offerative as part of our would be assured of gradier range of technical and other guidance and assistance than would be the case after termination of trusteeship agreement.

-- yap, in most districts it would remove a major friction point which tends to sour attitudes toward administration and atmosphere surrounding status question.
+b) While such action would have little political impact in Yap, in most districts it would remove a major friction point which tends to sour attitudes toward administration and atmosphere surrounding status question.
 This is particularly true in Truk and Palau.
 It would remove us from center state and leave Micronesians to argue among themselves.
-In some oreas this probably would absorb almost all of their political energy and leave little to direct at us. - c) Transfer might score a few points in the UN, but this is a minor consideration. - d) Transfer of public lands now would settle in advance one of problems of status, while also making separation of Marianas
+In some preducthis probably would absorb almost all of their political energy and leave little to direct at us.

+c) Transfer might score a few points in the UN, but this is a minor consideration.

-District from rest of Territory (if this becomes necessary) a simpler task. - e) Assuming funding of land management and of new acquisitions of land for public purposes becomes a Micronesian responsibility, this represents a potential savings area (to us), although it probably could not be realized in near future.
-Strain on Micronesian financial resources would probably mean we would indirectly finance such operations by picking up other programs presently financed by internal revenues, or by providing matching funds. - 11.
-Impact on Districts Following in broad outline, represents likely impact on each district. - a) Marianas.
-Since this district plready committed to close association with U.S., land transfer would have little impact on status question, other than to make ultimate separation from rest of territory less complex.
-There could be increasing problems of corruption and political manipulation.
-Public lands represent 88 percent of total land area.
+- d) Transfer of public lands now would settle in advance one of problems of status, while also making separation of Marianas District from rest of Territory (if this becomes necessary) a simpler task. - e) Assuming funding of land management and of new acquisitions of land for public purposes becomes a Micronesian responsibility, this represents a potential savings area (to us), although it probably could not be realized in near future.
+Strain on Micronesian financial resources would probably mean we would indirectly finance such operations by picking up other programs presently financed by internal revenues, or by providing matching.

+funds.
+Inpact on Districks Fullowing, in broad outline, represents likely impact on each district.

+a) Marianas.
+Since this district piready committed to close

+cmy . . .